JetBrains/teamcity-documentation/topics/csrf-protection.md

 If you need to use cookies, your API will have to obtain a CSRF token first and provide it with your cookie-enabled requests.

+## Implications for CORS clients

+To use CORS request, configure the CORS support as described [here](rest-api.md#CORS+Support).
+This configuration will be enough for `GET` requests.
+If you need to send `POST/PUT/DELETE` requests via CORS, you should obtain a CSRF token using the `authenticationTest.html?csrf` call, and then provide this token with your modifying HTTP requests.

 ## Troubleshooting

 When you face problems regarding CSRF protection in TeamCity (for example, you get the "_Responding with 403 status code due to failed CSRF check_" response from the server), you can try these steps: